microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

       - ...
 ```

-But recall that NodeJS's module resolver can also look for dependencies in a parent folder.
+But recall that NodeJS's module resolver also looks for dependencies in parent folders.
-This means that our **lib/index.js** will be able to call `require("colors")` and find
+This means that our **my-library/lib/index.js** can call `require("colors")` and find
 the **colors** package, even if it doesn't appear anywhere under **my-library/node_modules**.
 This is an even more insidious way to pick up accidental phantom dependencies -- it can
-find **node_modules** folders that aren't even under your Git working directory!
+sometimes find **node_modules** folders that aren't even under your Git working directory!

 **How Rush helps:** Rush's got you covered.
 The `rush install` command scans all
 potential parent folders and issues a warning if any phantom **node_modules** folders